xvik/guice-persist-orient/README.md

 different connection types or define smaller units of work).
 Each pool acquires connection and opens transaction only after requesting connection through appropriate provider.

-NOTE: in contrast to spring, in guice when you call bean method inside the same bean, annotation interceptor will still work.
+NOTE: in contrast to spring default proxies, in guice when you call bean method inside the same bean, annotation interceptor will still work.
-So its possible to define few units of work withing single bean using annotations when some bean method called:
+So it's possible to define few units of work withing single bean using annotations:

 ```java
 public void nonTxMethod(){